San Mateo, California

 All three of these neighborhoods lie along the Lakeshore Landing, Seal Slough and Foster City lagoon entries.
 In Lakeshore, you can find some waterfront homes and newer condominiums and rental apartments.

 Los Prados sits east of Highway 101, south of Lakeshore, almost a gateway city to its neighboring Foster City.
-You will find small homes in a modest price range of $500s on up to $800,000 on the high side.
-(There are a few new homes that cost much more but not a prevalence in this area).
+You will find small homes in a modest price range of $700s on up to $1 million on the high side.

 Harbortown and Mariner’s Island are both waterfront areas dotting commercial areas.
 Mariner’s Island has access to many waterfront areas and has single-family homes as well as condos and apartments.
 Harbotown is a large townhome development built in the late 1970s around a man-made lake.